Virginia Creeper Trail Bike Rentals Adventure

 There are several interesting stops along the trail.

-Green Cove has an old station with a museum shop, which is a pristine representation of how it was the day it closed.
+Green Cove features an old station with a museum shop, which offers a pristine representation of what it was like the day it closed.

-There are bathrooms located along the trail, in addition to many scenic places to stop.
+There are bathrooms located along the trail, as well as many scenic spots to stop.

-There is a restaurant in Taylor’s Valley, which is where we took a rest and ate snacks along the stream.
+There is a restaurant in Taylor’s Valley, where we took a rest and ate snacks by the stream.

 Back to Damascus

 After 2 hours of easy riding with multiple stops, we made it back to Damascus.
-We must have been riding fast because it normally takes 2.5 to 3 hours.
+We must have been riding fast because it usually takes 2.5 to 3 hours.

-When we got back to Sun Dog, two friendly employees who had some tales of growing up in the area greeted us.
+When we returned to Sun Dog, two friendly employees who had some tales to share about growing up in the area greeted us.
 There are many interesting people and interesting stories in this town.

 Restaurant on the AT & CRT